trailofbits/algo/docs/faq.md

 Alpine Linux is not supported out-of-the-box by any major cloud provider.
 We are interested in supporting Free-, Open-, and HardenedBSD.
 Follow along or contribute to our BSD support in [this issue](https://github.com/trailofbits/algo/issues/35).

-## Why does Algo only support a single cipher suite? #231

 ## Where did the name "Algo" come from?

 Algo is short for "Al Gore", the **V**ice **P**resident of **N**etworks everywhere for [inventing the Internet](https://www.youtube.com/watch?v=BnFJ8cHAlco).